tldr-pages/tldr/contributing-guides/style-guide.md

 ## Description syntax

-- Use backticks (\`) for quoting in descriptions as they're highlighted in GitHub.
+- Use backticks (\`) for quoting I/O streams in descriptions as they're highlighted in GitHub.
+- For everything else use double quotes.

 ## Token syntax